National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ![More details.](images/support/fig-support-060-issue-more-details.png){#fig-support-060-issue-more-details width=50% fig-alt="More details"}

 We can scroll down in this panel to see more advanced information pertaining to the ticket.
-Priority should generally be left to "Medium," since "High" priority is used to alert infrastructure support of system-wide issues or outages likely to affect a majority of users.
+Priority should generally be left to "Medium", since "High" priority is used to alert infrastructure support of system-wide issues or outages likely to affect a majority of users.
-The default assignee is the "N3C: Issues Triage Team," who will further route the ticket to the appropriate support group (issues are triaged most business days, but follow-up from support may take longer).
+The default assignee is the "N3C: Issues Triage Team", who will further route the ticket to the appropriate support group (issues are triaged most business days, but follow-up from support may take longer).
 Followers allow you to specify other users who will receive alerts about this issue.
 Adding labels to the ticket is optional as well, since the triage team usually applies relevant labels for tracking purposes.